A novel Cosmic Filament catalogue from SDSS data: Methodology

 \subsection{Choice and combination of scales}

 As mentioned before, the shape and size of the filter kernel is a free parameter of \Cref{alg:1}.
 We use a Gaussian kernel to perform this step.
-We use two independent methods in order to select the best $fwhm$ for each redshift slice, and mitigate the importance of this parameter.
-They will be explained in the next section.
+We use two independent methods in order to select the best FWHM for each redshift slice, and mitigate the importance of this parameter; these will be explained in the following section.

-Note that we also tested the Mexican needlets of different orders \citep[see][]{narcowich2006,geller2008,marinucci2008}, as they have yielded better results than Gaussian profiles in several applications in Cosmology \citep[e.g.,][]{oppizzi2019, planckcollaboration2016b}.
+We note that we also tested the Mexican needlets of different orders \citep[see][]{narcowich2006,geller2008,marinucci2008}, as they have yielded better results than Gaussian profiles in several applications in cosmology \citep[e.g.,][]{oppizzi2019, planckcollaboration2016b}.
 However, in this particular case, they did not improve the results.
 This is due to the oscillating shape of these filters in pixel space, which may introduce artificial ridges in the maps.